Abdallah-A-Raafat/Nuralhealer/ai/Data/RAG/deprission/types/Seasonal Affective Disorder.md

 increase the production of the hormone serotonin, which affects your mood Though light therapy is recognized as a first-line treatment for seasonal affective disorder, the lamps can be a bit pricy.

-Some insurance plans may cover the cost of the light therapy box, especially if your healthcare professional recommends light therapy.
-If you have medical insurance, then checking with your insurance provider is a good idea.
+Some insurance plans may cover the cost of the light therapy box, especially if a health professional recommends light therapy.
+If you have insurance, then checking with your provider is a good idea.

 Also, inexpensive alternatives are available.
 You can replace commonly used light bulbs in your home with brighter full spectrum (also known as broad spectrum) light bulbs.